 Samaritan Comprehensive Cancer Center Campaign builds momentum

-Due to a lack of space, Samaritan Cancer Program’s services are currently provided in four different locations around the hospital campus.
+Due to a lack of space, the Samaritan Cancer Program’s services are currently provided in four different locations around the hospital campus.
 This creates a significant challenge for patients.
 It is also very challenging for staff as they work to coordinate care — not an easy task with so many different offices spread so far apart.

 The current space challenge for cancer services is only going to grow.
-Good Sam anticipates a 30-percent increase in cancer patient volumes by 2017.
+Samaritan anticipates a 30-percent increase in cancer patient volumes by 2017.
 In addition, services such as radiation therapy require technology that takes up a significant amount of physical space — the Samaritan Cancer Program’s cutting-edge 3-D tumor imaging system, for example.

 “We need one place that is designed from the ground up for cancer patients and their families.
 A building that contains all of our technology, all of our medical staff, and all of our services.
 Our community deserves something that can truly be called a comprehensive cancer center.”